 THE FIRM ACKNOWLEDGES THAT, IN EXECUTING THIS AGREEMENT, IT HAS HAD THE OPPORTUNITY TO OBTAIN INDEPENDENT LEGAL ADVICE, AND FURTHER ACKNOWLEDGES THAT IT HAS READ, UNDERSTANDS, AND AGREES TO BE BOUND BY ALL OF THE TERMS AND CONDITIONS CONTAINED HEREIN.

-The Firm's authorized signature at the bottom of this letter will indicate the Firm's acceptance of these terms and conditions.
-Please arrange to have both copies of this letter executed, and return one to the CMEC Secretariat.
+By signing this letter, the Firm's authorized signature at the bottom of this letter will indicate the Firm's acceptance of these terms and conditions.
 The second copy may be retained for the Firm's files.

 Yours sincerely,